 Is it cheaper to build or buy a house?

-If you decide to buy a home, another thing you’ll want to do is shop around for a good mortgage rate.
-Credible allows you to easily compare mortgage rates from our partner lenders without leaving our platform.
+If you decide to buy a home, you’ll want to shop around for a good mortgage rate.
+Credible allows you to compare mortgage rates from all of our partner lenders hassle-free.

 The factors behind your homebuilding costs

 The cost of building a new home varies, based on a number of factors.
 If you’re thinking about taking this route, consider the following factors.
-The tables below use data sourced from HomeAdvisor.
+The tables below use data sourced from HomeAdvisor unless noted otherwise.

 The size of your new home will greatly influence the cost.
 Generally, a larger home costs more to build because you’re using more materials.
-Most new homes in 2019 measured between 2,500 and 2,700 square feet, according to HomeAdvisor.
+The median size of a new single-family home as of November 2021 was 2,337 square feet, according to the Census Bureau.

-Here’s what you might pay to build a home based on square footage:
+Here’s what you might pay to build a home assuming a $178 cost per square foot: